gmvoit/just-the-docs/descriptions/Regulation.md

 All baryons not within galaxies are assigned to the CGM, so that
   $$M_{\rm CGM} = M_{\rm acc} - M_* - M_{\rm ISM}$$
 where $M_*$ and $M_{\rm ISM}$ are the stellar mass and ISM mass of the halo's galaxies.
-For simplicity, this page treats the halo's central galaxy as the halo's only galaxy.
-A future extension of **ExpCGM** will include satellite galaxies and their contributions to the central galaxy's atmosphere.
+For simplicity, this page treats a halo's central galaxy as its only galaxy.
+A future extension of **ExpCGM** will include satellite galaxies and their contributions to the atmosphere.

 In **ExpCGM**, baryons that galactic feedback has pushed beyond a halo's virial radius are considered to remain part of a galaxy's atmosphere so it can be treated as a closed system that retains information about the cumulative input of feedback energy over cosmic time.
 The total energy associated with $M_{\rm CGM}$ is then the sum of gravitational, thermal, and non-thermal energy:
   $$E_{\rm CGM} = E_\varphi + E_{\rm th} + E_{\rm nt}$$